-When I use my arms in the front crawl my feet stop kicking.
+When I use my arms in the front crawl, my feet stop kicking.

 Thanks for getting in touch.
-Your problem is a common one and it is a question of coordination.
+Your problem is a common one, and it is a question of coordination.

-However, if your legs stop kicking completely then that is a completely different matter!
+However, if your legs stop kicking completely, then that is a completely different matter!

-Taking into account the different timing patterns I’ve mentioned so far, you should aim for a ‘one beat cycle’, and try to get your leg kicks to balance your arm pulls, rather than trying to get your legs to kick faster than your arms.
+Taking into account the different timing patterns I’ve mentioned so far, you should aim for a ‘one beat cycle’, and try to get your leg kicks to balance your arm pulls rather than trying to get your legs to kick faster than your arms.

 The act of only using one arm can sometimes help to maintain some focus on your legs and help to keep them kicking.
-If you find they are still stopping, try to kick once in time your arm pull.
+If you find they are still stopping, try to kick once in time your arm pulls.